onehilltech/ember-cli-mdc/packages/mdc-sass/README.md

 ember-cli-mdc-sass
 ===================

-ember-cli addon that adds SASS support to a `ember-cli-mdc` package.
+ember-cli addon for integrating SASS into `ember-cli-mdc`.

 Installation
 ------------------------------------------------------------------------------